Henry II of England: Reconstruction of royal government

 Henry presented himself as the legitimate heir to Henry I and began rebuilding the kingdom in his image.
 Although Stephen had tried to continue Henry I's method of government during his reign, the younger Henry's new government characterised those nineteen years as a chaotic and troubled period, with all these problems resulting from Stephen's usurpation of the throne.
 Henry was also careful to show that, unlike his mother, he would listen to the advice and counsel of others.
 Various measures were immediately carried out although, since Henry spent six and a half years out of the first eight years of his reign in France, much work had to be done at a distance.
 The process of demolishing the unauthorised castles from the war continued.
 (Note: Recent research has shown that Stephen had begun the programme of castle destruction before his death and that Henry's contribution was less substantial than once thought, although Henry did take much of the credit for this work.)
 Efforts were made to restore the system of royal justice and the royal finances.
 Henry also invested heavily in the construction and renovation of prestigious new royal buildings.

 The King of Scotland and local Welsh rulers had taken advantage of the long civil war in England to seize disputed lands; Henry set about reversing these losses.
 In 1157 pressure from Henry resulted in the young Malcolm IV of Scotland returning the lands in the north of England he had taken during the war; Henry promptly began to refortify the northern frontier.
-Restoring Anglo-Norman supremacy in Wales proved harder, and Henry had to fight two campaigns in north and south Wales in 1157 and 1158 before the Welsh princes Owain Gwynedd and Rhys ap Gruffydd submitted to his rule, agreeing to the pre-civil war borders.